 Covered Services under Your Medical Insurance Plan

 - Well baby visits and pediatric immunizations are covered at 100% without the need to make a copayment or meet a deductible.
-Click here to view the full listing of covered pediatric immunizations.
+View Page 4 of this PDF to see a full listing of covered pediatric immunizations.

 - Breast Pumps are covered as a wellness benefit with a physician’s prescription.
 The member should call UPMC Member Services at 1-888-499-6885 for additional information and to request instructions on how to obtain a covered breast pump.
 You must follow the exact instructions provided to you by UPMC in order for the pump to be covered.
 There is only one specific brand of breast pumps that they will cover.

 Breast pumps other than the brand covered by UPMC, are considered an eligible expense under a health care flexible spending (FSA) account.
-Please visit the flexible spending Web site for additional information on FSA’s.
+Please visit the Flexible Spending Accounts page for additional information on FSA’s.